JohnEarnest/Decker/docs/lil.md

 longer_name: "a string"
 ```

-If a value has never been explicitly placed in a variable, it contains the number 0.
+If a value has never been explicitly placed in a variable, it contains _nil_.
 You can access or assign to elements of a list or dictionary by subscripting with brackets:
 ```lil
 (11,22,33)[1]
 "String"[2]